-Chuck currently serves as leader of the firm’s Business Restructuring, Workouts and Bankruptcy Group and has extensive experience in debtor/creditor and bankruptcy matters, representing both lenders and borrowers, as well as serving as a trustee and as a liquidating agent in complex bankruptcy estates.
+Chuck currently serves as leader of the firm’s Business Restructuring, Workouts and Bankruptcy Group and has extensive experience in financial, debtor/creditor, and bankruptcy matters, representing both lenders and borrowers, as well as serving as a trustee and as a liquidating agent in complex bankruptcy estates.
 He has represented banks and other financial institutions in all aspects of loan documentation, workouts and related litigation, including defending counterclaims brought by borrowers in problem loans.
 He also serves as a Chapter 7 trustee for the Northern and Eastern Districts of Oklahoma, which includes handling a wide variety of consumer bankruptcy issues.

 His accomplishments have earned him inclusion in The Best Lawyers in America (bankruptcy and creditor debtor rights/insolvency and reorganization law; banking and finance litigation; bankruptcy litigation).
 He was selected by Best Lawyers as the “Tulsa Bankruptcy Litigation Lawyer of the Year” for 2013, an honor only given to a single lawyer in each legal specialty in each community.

-- Obtained directed defense verdict on all claims brought against a commercial bank by former business customers.
-Plaintiffs alleged the bank had maliciously prosecuted the owner/operator of a family-owned auto dealership by initiating criminal proceedings against him alleging he sold used cars “out of trust” of the financing agreement.
+- Obtained directed defense verdict in jury trial on all claims brought against a commercial bank by plaintiff who alleged the bank had maliciously prosecuted the owner/operator of an auto dealership.
+Plaintiff had sought more than $5 million in actual damages.